TMJ Treatment Maryland Heights, MO

 • Trigger Point Dry Needling: A method for relieving tension in the jaw and nearby muscles, helping to ease pain and encourage relaxation around the TMJ.

-Our dedicated team on Maryland Heights, MO physical therapists will be by your side every step of the way in your TMJ therapy, offering personalized care and exercises that fit your symptoms.
+In Maryland Heights, MO, our committed physical therapists support you throughout your TMJ therapy journey, providing tailored care and exercises suited to your symptoms.
 By combining hands-on techniques with targeted exercises, we help you regain comfort and confidence, helping move forward and get back to your life without the limitations of TMJ pain.

 Benefits of Physical Therapy for Maryland Heights, MO TMJ Dysfunction Patients

-As a non-invasive treatment for Temporomandibular Joint Dysfunction (TMD), physical therapy offers a strong solution for tackling the underlying causes of TMJ pain and dysfunction.
+Physical therapy is a powerful, non-invasive treatment option for Temporomandibular Joint Dysfunction (TMD) that addresses the root causes of TMJ pain and dysfunction.
 Through our specialized TMD therapy approach, Maryland Heights, MO patients can experience lasting relief, thanks to our focus on managing symptoms and enhancing function.
-Below are several important benefits of TMJ-focused physical therapy:
+The following are some primary benefits of physical therapy for TMJ:

 • Improved Jaw Mobility: TMD often leads to limited movement, but our targeted stretches and exercises aim to improve range of motion, enabling smoother jaw functionality.

-Axes Physical Therapy provides a personalized TMJ treatment plan in Maryland Heights, MO, taking a comprehensive approach to TMD that helps patients control symptoms, restore function, and get back to their daily activities with improved comfort.
+Through a customized TMJ treatment plan in Maryland Heights, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.

 Get Started with TMJ Treatment in Maryland Heights, MO at Axes Physical Therapy

-If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
+Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
 With a customized, patient-first approach to TMJ treatment in Maryland Heights, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.

 Start your journey toward lasting relief today.
-You can contact us online, set up an appointment, or call (636) 493-8642 to learn more about our services and how we can help restore your daily comfort.
+Contact us online, schedule an appointment, or call (636) 493-8642 to learn more about how we can help you regain comfort and confidence in your daily life.
 Our team looks forward to supporting you on your path to recovery.

 Services Offered